alessimichele/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes3.md

 }
 ```
 (note that you need a definition a function in the "main" file here)
+NB: void hello(); questo all'inizio serve per dichiarare che userò la funzione hello

 Now we can do `g++ -c main.cpp hello.cpp` and `g++ -o hello.x hello.o main.o`.

-You might have many different functions though, and cluttering the "main" file with their declarations will become unreadable soon.
-So, to group them, you can put all the definitions into a _header file_.
+You might have many different functions though, and cluttering the "main" file with their declarations will become unreadable soon (non voglio stare a dichiarare tutto... che pizza).
+So, to group them, you can put all the definitions into a _header file_. (è un file di testo ove metto tutte le dichiarazioni delle funzioni che mi servono nel main).

 #### Header files